wescpy/google/apps/import-csv/README.md

         1. Confirm all the APIs you've enabled with this command: `gcloud services list`
 1. ***Create OAuth client ID & secret [credentials](https://console.cloud.google.com/apis/credentials)*** and save the file to your local filesystem as `client_secret.json`.
 The code samples **will not run** without this file present.
 1. ***Install the Google APIs client library***:
-    - **NodeJS (16+)**:  Create a basic `package.json` and install required pkgs with this command:
+    - **NodeJS (16+)**:  Create a basic `package.json` and install required packages with this command:
         - `npm i googleapis @google-cloud/local-auth`
     - **Python 2 or 3 (_new auth_):** In your normal or `virtualenv` environment, run the following command if using the current/new Python auth libraries (most everyone):
         - `pip install -U google-api-python-client google-auth-httplib2 google-auth-oauthlib` (or `pip3`)
     - **Python 2 or 3 (_old auth_):** If you have dependencies on the older Python auth libraries and/or still have old code lying around that do (see warning sidebar below), run this command to ensure you have the latest/last versions of these libraries:
         - `pip install -U pip google-api-python-client oauth2client` (or `pip3`)
     - For Python specifically, 2.x means 2.7, and if you're already planning the migration to 3.x, you should **definitely** not be using _anything_ older than 2.6 (as it's the 1st release with 3.x-compatible features).
-For 3.x, it should work for nearly all releases, but 3.7 or newer are recommend.
+For 3.x, it should work for nearly all releases, but 3.7 or newer are recommended.

 | :boom: Caveat: `oauth2client` deprecated |
 |:---------------------------|